 Assembly Bill 473, enacted in 2023, prohibits automakers from using affiliated brands to compete with franchised dealers.

-Despite that, CNCDA says Sony Honda is still accepting deposits for Afeela vehicles online and plans to deliver vehicles directly to California consumers in the second half of 2026.
+Despite that, the CNCDA said Sony Honda plans to deliver vehicles directly to California consumers in the second half of 2026.
+The association seeks declaratory and injunctive relief to stop direct-to-consumer Afeela sales.

 OUTSMART THE CAR MARKET IN 5 MINUTES A WEEK